 MATERIALS AND METHODS

-The field experiment was conducted Rajola Farm, Agriculture Faculty, Mahatma Gandhi Chitrakoot Gramodaya Vishwavidyalaya Chitrakoot, Satna (M.P.) during kharif, 2023 and 2024 to investigates comparative economic analysis of zero budget natural farming and nutrient management practices of kharif maize in Bundelkhand region of chitrakoot, India.
-The experimental plot was laid out in Randomized Block design (RBD) with three replications and thirteen treatments.
+The field experiment was conducted at Rajola Farm, Agriculture Faculty, Mahatma Gandhi Chitrakoot Gramodaya Vishwavidyalaya Chitrakoot, Satna (M.P.) during kharif, 2023 and 2024 to investigatecomparative economic analysis of zero budget natural farming and nutrient management practices of kharif maize in Bundelkhand region of chitrakoot, India.
+The experimental plot was laid out in Randomized Block Design (RBD) with three replications and thirteen treatments.
 The treatments imposed were of T1- Control, T2- Seed treatment with Beejamrit + Foliar application of jeevamrit + Mulching, T3- Seed treatment with Beejamrit + Soil application of jeevamrit + Foliar application of jeevamrit + Mulching, T4- Seed treatment with Beejamrit + Soil application of Ghana jeevamrit + Foliar application of jeevamrit + Mulching., T5- Farm Yard Manure (Based on RDN equivalent of recommended), T6-Vermicompost (Based on RDN equivalent of recommended), T7- Poultry Manure (Based on RDN equivalent of recommended), T8-100 % RDF + Azotobacter + PSB, T9-75 % RDF + 25 % FYM + Azotobacter + PSB, T10 - 50 % RDF + 50 % FYM + Azotobacter + PSB, T11- 75 % RDF, T12- 100 % RDF, T13 -125 % RDF.

 The purpose of estimating the economics of Zero Budget Natural Farming to what extent this farming reduces the expenditure on purchased inputs by comparing the economics of ZBNF with other treatments.
 Each treatment was having different input usage.
 In case of Zero budget natural farming extracts of naturally available low-cost materials (Jeevamrit, Beejamrit, Ghana-Jeevamrit, Neemastra and Agniastra etc) were used for plant protection and production and mulching material used for moisture conservation.